GEO Content Audit Checklist for Existing Pages

 What is a GEO content audit?

-A GEO content audit reviews one existing page for answer clarity, entity context, source support, visible text, extractable sections, and technical eligibility for AI search surfaces.
+A GEO content audit reviews one existing page for normal Search eligibility, answer clarity, entity context, source support, visible text, extractable sections, and follow-up measurement for AI search surfaces.

 Is a GEO content audit different from a normal content audit?